bugout-dev/dao/README.md

 moonworm generate-brownie -p . -o dao -n "<name of Solidity contract you modified>"
 ```

-For example, if you modify the `TerminusFacet` contract, you would then run this command:
+For example, if you modified the `TerminusFacet` contract, you would then run this command:

 ```bash
 moonworm generate-brownie -p . -o dao -n TerminusFacet